microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-    Deselect the checkboxes in the Start High, Pull-Up columns and set Rx and Tx ISC \(Input/Sense configuration\) from Interrupt Disabled but input buffer enabled to Sense Both Edges.
+    Deselect the checkboxes in the Start High and Pull-Up columns.
+Change Rx and Tx in the Input/Sense Configuration [ISC] column from "Interrupt Disabled but input buffer enabled" to "Sense Both Edges".

     <br />